 Arlington National Cemetery

-Spread out over 600 acres, plan to do a lot of walking on a visit to Arlington National Cemetery or purchase the hop on/hop off tour with live narration.
+Spread out over 600 acres in Northern Virginia, plan to do a lot of walking on a visit to Arlington National Cemetery or purchase the hop on/hop off tour with live narration.

 We chose a previously purchased audio tour which guided us on a walking path through the cemetery’s most notable sights like John F. Kennedy’s gravesite and the Tomb of the Unknown Soldier.